Malunggay – Scientific name: Moringa oleifera Lam.

 The flowers boiled with soy milk thought to have aphrodisiac quality.

-5 Responses to “Malunggay – Scientific name: Moringa oleifera Lam.”
+42 thoughts on “Malunggay Benefits – Scientific name: Moringa oleifera Lam.

 To all marginalized Filipinos, I encourage everyone to plant and propagate many Malunggay Trees.
 This is very useful to each and everyone of us, not only for food but also in medicinal uses.
 It has full of vitamins, calcium and potassium and etc. It can cure several kinds of diseases and help increase mother’s milk to those who has a child.
 In addition, it also helps the growth of the malnourished children and good health to all.